Dąbrowski Manor, Michałowice: History

 The Dąbrowski manor witnessed historical events, including the 1914 march of Marshal Józef Piłsudski's First Cadre Company under the command of Tadeusz Kasprzycki.
 Piłsudski's Cadre Company was the first regular division of the Polish Army since the end of the Polish 1863 January Uprising (one of the participants and leaders of the "Red" faction among the insurrectionists was Jarosław Radwan Żądło-Dąbrowski).
 In 1914, the border between the Austro-Hungarian Empire and Tsarist Poland ran through Michałowice village.
 The border was marked by two-meter-high posts bearing emblems of the Russian Empire.
 On 6 August 1914, Austria-Hungary declared war on Russia.
-At 2:45 a.m. that day, the First Cadre set out to cross the Austro-Hungarian — Russian border.
+At 2:45 a.m. that day, the First Cadre set out to cross the border between Austria-Hungary and Russia.
 At 9:45 a.m., as the First Cadre knocked down the border posts, and marched past into Tsarist Poland on a mission to liberate several towns from Russian control and ignite an anti-Russian uprising, the Cadre were silent as the Tsarist posts for them symbolically represented the dismemberment known as the Partitions of Poland.
 The First Cadre was saluted by a group of customs guards and Austrian dragoons staring speechlessly.
 First Cadre Commissary Aleksander Litwinowicz arrived at the Dąbrowski manor, where the Cadre was fed by, and had lunch with Tadeusz Dąbrowski, before moving on to do battle with the Russian Empire.

-The wife of Tadeusz was Jadwiga, née Majewska (1881 - 1964).
-Their son, Jerzy Zygmunt Radwan Żądło-Dąbrowski (1908-1940), took part in the 1939 Defensive War of Poland (September Campaign).
+The wife of Tadeusz was Jadwiga, née Majewska (1881–1964).
+Their son, Jerzy Zygmunt Radwan Żądło-Dąbrowski (1908–1940), took part in the 1939 Defensive War of Poland (September Campaign).
 He was murdered in 1940 by the Soviet secret police (NKVD) in the Katyn massacre.